ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 void writeHandle(const boost::system::error_code& e, const std::size_t bytes);
 ```

-declares the sample's `writeHandle()`. `writeHandle()` is called at the end of an asyncrhonous write operation.
+declares the sample's `writeHandle()` function. `writeHandle()` is called at the end of an asyncrhonous write operation.
 It prints out the number of bytes written to the serial port.

 The line